DizzyEggg/PokeExpansion/README.md

 - Open the hooks.s file in the src folder and do the same change

+- Open the linker.ld and insert files.
+Replace 0xFA0000 with an offset of your choice to put the code there

 Step 4 - get your rom:

 - Put your rom in the master directory and rename it to 'rom.gba'